The Best of San Jose del Pacifico Oaxaca | Magic Mushrooms, Mystical Mountains, & More (2023 Guide)

 Skip to | More Oaxaca Magic Mushroom Regions | Hiking | Temazcal | Viewpoints | Relax

-1 | Oaxaca Mushrooms
+1 | Oaxaca Magic Mushrooms

 One of the main reasons people opt to stop at San Jose del Pacifico is to dabble and experiment with psychedelic mushrooms.
-Technically, mushrooms are a gray area, but are not officially regulated in this community and region.
+Technically, mushrooms are a gray area but are not officially regulated in this community and region.
 For example, you can literally purchase hallucinogenic mushrooms on your credit card from many places in town.

-Oftentimes it’s possible to sit in a healing ceremony with a shaman.
+Oftentimes it’s possible to sit in a healing mushroom ceremony with a shaman.
 Be mindful and check reviews on local shamans, as sometimes “spiritual tourism” is sadly exploited.
 Otherwise, experienced “travelers” can find a spot in the magical pine forest and take a journey outside their consciousness and into another realm.

 Oaxaca magic mushrooms are strong, especially when fresh during the rainy season.

-☛ Local Tip | There are two main types of Oaxaca magic mushrooms that are commonly consumed in this mountain region, “los niños,” the children, and “los maestros,” the teachers. 🍄
+There are two main types of Oaxaca magic mushrooms that are commonly consumed in this mountain region, “Los Niños,” the children, and “Los Maestros,” the teachers. 🍄

-In San Jose del Pacifico there are also opportunities to go on foraging tours where you can hunt for magic mushrooms.
-This is a great way to experience the plentiful hiking trails in the area and support the local community.
+In San Jose del Pacifico there are also opportunities to go on foraging tours where you can hunt for all types of mushrooms.
+This is a great way to experience the plentiful San Jose del Pacifico hiking trails in the area and support the local community.

-More Oaxaca Magic Mushrooms Regions
+More Oaxaca Magic Mushroom Regions

-While San Jose del Pacifico has been nicknamed “The Mushroom Capital of Oaxaca” this is not where Maria Sabina is from.
+While San Jose del Pacifico has been nicknamed “The Magic Mushroom Capital of Oaxaca” this is not where Maria Sabina is from.
 Maria Sabina is one of the most famous and powerful female shamans.
 She has been credited with re-introducing mushrooms to the modern world from her small village of Huautla de Jimenez.

-Maria Sabina hosted many healing ceremonies throughout the 1950s and 60’s in her home in Huautla de Jiménez.
-The mountain village of Huautla de Jimenez is recognized as one of six Oaxaca pueblos magicos and is found in the Cañada region of Oaxaca State.
+Maria Sabina hosted many healing ceremonies throughout the 1950s and 60s in her home in Huautla de Jiménez.
+The mountain village is found in the Cañada region of Oaxaca State and is one of six Oaxaca pueblos magicos.

 History of Oaxaca Magic Mushrooms